 So onto my review.
 What’s in the box?
 The Smartlux itself, a hard shell but fairly compact case, a lanyard strap (that is not easy to attach to the SmartLux), the charger cord with various international attachments, the instruction manual, and a small microfiber cloth.

-The Smartlux has several features that may be useful for you guys.
+The Smartlux has several features that I found very useful.
 It has four magnification options: 5x, 7x, 9x, and 12x.
 I found myself using the 9x most, because I would often sit on a couch here at school and read with the book in my lap.
 9x seemed to fit that circumstance and distance well for me.
 While reading with the book on a table in front of me, I would use the 7x.
-I believe the 5x would be excellent for hold the magnifier in one hand and reading an object with fine print in the other hand.
-For example, prescription bottles, nutrition information, cooking directions, user guides and manuals, etc. I did not find myself using the 12x magnification very often, though I did try it out.
+I believe the 5x would be ideal for holding the magnifier in one hand and reading an object with fine print in the other hand (e.g. prescription bottles, nutrition information, cooking directions, user guides and manuals, and more).
+I did not find myself using the 12x magnification very often, though I did try it out.
 I found that while using 12x with a normal book, too little was displayed on the screen at one time and that forced me to glide my hand over the page more than I would have liked.

 Color and Contrast Modes